Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 It is so fun learning MySQL and DB things.
 Makes me feel like I can actually build something solid back to front.

+### Day 19: Nov 8, 2019

+#### Today's Progress
+SO MUCH GOT DONE TODAY!

+- Hooked up MySQL to my test webapp
+- Got data to be able to save, delete, update, etc to my database using my webapp
+- Setup database on DigitalOcean

+#### Thoughts:
+I coded for 3+ hours today!
+I couldn't stop.
+It was so so fun.
+I love what I am learning.
+Excited to build a real world app!